DwiJullian/Deposit_subscription/README.md

 `berlangganan_deposito`

-* 1 → Berlangganan deposito
+* 1 → Subscribed
-* 0 → Tidak berlangganan
+* 0 → Not subscribed

 ## Feature Selection

-Beberapa fitur digunakan seperti:

-* Demografi (usia, pendidikan, status_perkawinan)
-* Riwayat kredit (gagal_bayar_sebelumnya, pinjaman)
-* Riwayat kampanye sebelumnya
-* Indikator ekonomi makro
+Features include:

+* Demographic attributes (age, education, marital status)
+* Credit history (previous default, loans)
+* Previous campaign history
+* Macroeconomic indicators

 ---

 # 📊 ML Metrics

-Awalnya, tuning hyperparameter dilakukan menggunakan **ROC-AUC**.
+Initially, hyperparameter tuning was performed using **ROC-AUC**.

-Namun, karena dataset bersifat imbalanced, penggunaan ROC-AUC kurang optimal.

-## ❌ Kelemahan ROC-AUC pada Imbalanced Data

-ROC-AUC tetap terlihat tinggi meskipun model kurang baik dalam mendeteksi kelas minoritas.
+However, due to class imbalance, ROC-AUC was not the most appropriate metric.

 ---

-## ✅ Metric yang Lebih Tepat: PR-AUC

-**Precision-Recall AUC (PR-AUC)** lebih sesuai karena:

-* Fokus pada performa kelas positif (nasabah yang membeli deposito)
-* Lebih sensitif terhadap kesalahan pada kelas minoritas
-* Lebih relevan dengan kebutuhan bisnis
+## ❌ Limitation of ROC-AUC in Imbalanced Data

+ROC-AUC can appear high even when the model performs poorly on the minority class.

 ---

+## ✅ More Appropriate Metric: PR-AUC

+**Precision-Recall AUC (PR-AUC)** is more suitable because:

+* It focuses on performance for the positive class (subscribers)
+* It is more sensitive to errors in minority class prediction
+* It aligns better with business objectives

+---

 # 🔧 Modeling Strategy

 * Data preprocessing
-* Encoding categorical variables
+* Categorical encoding
 * Hyperparameter tuning
-* Evaluasi model menggunakan:
+* Model evaluation using:

-  * PR-AUC (utama)
+  * PR-AUC (primary metric)
   * Precision
   * Recall
   * F1-Score

 ---

-# 📌 Insight & Lesson Learned
+# 📌 Insights & Lessons Learned

-Kesalahan utama dalam proyek ini:

-> Menggunakan ROC-AUC sebagai metric tuning pada dataset imbalanced.
+The main mistake in this project:

+> Using ROC-AUC as the primary tuning metric on an imbalanced dataset.

 ---

-# 🚀 Dampak Bisnis yang Diharapkan
+# 🚀 Expected Business Impact

-Dengan model ini, bank dapat:

-* Mengurangi jumlah nasabah yang dihubungi secara acak
-* Meningkatkan efisiensi kampanye
+With this model, the bank can:

+* Reduce random or inefficient customer outreach
+* Improve campaign efficiency
-* Meningkatkan probabilitas closing
+* Increase closing probability
-* Mengoptimalkan biaya operasional marketing
+* Optimize marketing operational costs

 ---

-# 🧠 Kesimpulan
+# 🧠 Conclusion

-Proyek ini menunjukkan bahwa:
+This project highlights that:

-* Machine learning bukan hanya soal akurasi tinggi
+* Machine learning is not just about achieving high accuracy
-* Pemilihan metric harus selaras dengan kondisi data dan tujuan bisnis
+* Metric selection must align with both data characteristics and business objectives
-* Pada kasus imbalanced classification, PR-AUC jauh lebih relevan dibanding ROC-AUC
+* In imbalanced classification problems, PR-AUC is more informative than ROC-AUC